Azure ATP Lateral Movement Paths (LMPs)

 Preventative best practices

-The best way to prevent lateral movement is to make sure that sensitive users use their administrator credentials only when they sign in to hardened computers where there is no non-sensitive user who has admin rights on the same computer.
-In the example, make sure that if Samira needs access to REDMOND-WA-DEV, they sign in with a username and password other than their admin credentials, or remove the Contoso All group from the local administrators group on REDMOND-WA-DEV.
+The best way to prevent lateral movement exposure within your organization is to make sure that sensitive users only use their administrator credentials when logging into hardened computers.
+In the example, check if admin in the path actually needs access to the shared computer.
+If they do need access, make sure log in to the shared computer with a username and password other than their admin credentials.

 Make sure people only have access to necessary resources.
-In the example, Oscar Posada significantly widens Samira's exposure.
-Is it necessary that they be included in the group Contoso All?
-Are there subgroups that you could create to minimize exposure?
+In the example, Ron Harper significantly widens Nick Cowley's exposure.
+Is it necessary that Ron Harper be included in the group?
+Are there subgroups that could be created to minimize lateral movement exposure?

-For instructions about how to set your servers to allow ATA to perform the SAM-R operations needed for lateral movement path detection, configure SAM-R.
+Tip - For instructions on how to set your clients and servers to allow Azure ATP to perform the SAM-R operations needed for lateral movement path detection, see configure SAM-R.